FloSewn/tmesh/README.md

 * Blazek, Jiri.
 Computational fluid dynamics: principles and applications.
 Butterworth-Heinemann, 2015
 * Zed A. Shaw, Learn C the Hard Way (this is where the testing structure and the list functions are coming from)

+## License
+The project is licensed under the MIT License - see the LICENSE file for details.